 Specifications

-Type: Alarm + Apple Find My accessory
+Type: Alarm and Apple Find My tracker

 BikeFinder GPS Tracker